dribnet/purvs/README.md

 UPDATE

 I've now been playing around with my choices of randomness.
 The freckes on the panda are now planned out and you rarely get a face with all the freckles.
 I will for sure come back to this.

+UPDATE

+I've been experimenting with the layout and how I want to present my final work.
+I initially tried to present them in a lot of rows, with a lot of faces but had some difficulties with that and didn't quite like how it was going to turn out, so I've now reduced the faces and centered them.
+I think it adds a nice effect and makes the arranging and the amount of faces dislayed limited, so in some intenses you only get one pig and lots of monkeys giving the random effect a spotlight.